|

 Issue 8 of Your Personal Trainer, which will help with this challenge, is the

-fist drill, which forces you not to use your hands, therefore improves your
+first drill, which forces you not to use your hands, therefore improving your

 balance in the water.